Grsmto/simplebar/README.md

 ## 5. Caveats
 - SimpleBar can't be used on the `<body>`, `<textarea>` or `<iframe>` elements.
 If you are looking to support `textarea`, I suggest taking a look at [OverLayScrollbars](https://kingsora.github.io/OverlayScrollbars).
+- SimpleBar doesn't currently support `overflow: visible`.
+Which means any children of your scrolling div will be clipped (like with `overflow: hidden`).

 ## 6. Changelog